Back to Home Page

 My wife ran into a morphine overdose that was overlooked.
 We the family didn't know what the clinical signs or precautions for an over dose were, until after the fact and my delirious wife started to pull all of her tubes and intravenous needles out and told my daughter in the middle of the night that she was "getting the hell out of here and going home" Even with a controlled restriction on morphine there is the chance of overdosing.

-Upon entering your room after a short recovery room stay post op, you will find 2 devices, besides the usual wires and IV tubes etc. One is an ice bucket and a wrap around affair pictured on the left that is put on in the recovery room.
+Upon entering your hospital room after a short recovery room stay post op, you will find these 2 devices, the ice bucket etc. and CPM, besides the usual wires and IV tubes etc. The ice bucket is a wrap around affair pictured above that is put on in the recovery room.
 No one in the nursing staff we had knew how to operate it on the first knee procedure and a minimal amount of expertise was displayed a year later on the second knee.
-We didn't have the foggiest idea ourselves.
-I don't believe anyone can argue the fact that ice properly administered is a critical part of post op care in a knee replacement operation.
+Now what a patient will find in other hospital facilities regarding the quality of care and knowledge of the general staff we do not know and in fact we would welcome any input from those who have experienced this affair.

-In fact we the family tried to provide our best efforts in this bucket brigade, but it turned out to be a fiasco.
-After 3 days of fumbling with this device the night we were released after the first knee replacement, the attending Doctor came in, told us we were entitled to take the unit home with us and asked where the pump was for the ice machine (It is the little box on top of the blue wrap in the picture above).
+In fact we the family tried in the hospital to provide our best efforts in this ice bucket brigade, but it turned out to be a fiasco.
+After 2 days of fumbling with this device the night we were released after the first knee replacement, the attending Doctor came in, told us we were entitled to take the unit home with us and asked where the pump was for the ice machine (It is the little box on top of the blue wrap in the picture above).
 We did not know about a pump and it appears neither did the nursing staff.
 The Doctor looked under the bed and there was the detached pump.
-3 critical days lost with out adequate icing, other than what we were heaving in it from the ice machine that turned out to be totally inadequate, meaning it just didn't do the job and I believe really set my wife back.
-If proper icing was done, she would have gone home in a lot better condition than she did.
+2 critical days lost with out adequate icing, other than what we were heaving in it from the ice machine that turned out to be totally inadequate, meaning it just didn't do the job and I believe really set my wife back.
+Keep in mind that COMPRESSION is one of the most important parts of this process and keeps the swelling down with the ice so that the therapy being performed will be more effective.
+You will not gain adequate compression if you do not follow the procedures listed in this feature.

 In fact to give you an idea how important the icing operation is, we asked the evaluating therapist the first full day we were home "How many times a day should we ice?"
 He said "Every hour for 15 minutes" I said to myself "He must be kidding".
 Of course as the days go by and the swelling subsides you can lengthen the time between icings, but always after therapy.

 We asked him whether we could use bags of frozen peas and ice packs, that would be easier than the bucket and the water cuff.
-He said nothing compares to the effectiveness of the bucket and cuff as it wraps around the entire area because the entire area has been breached.
-I was told that the surgeon uses cameras to see behind different areas around the knee.
+He said nothing compares to the effectiveness of the bucket, cuff and compression pump as it wraps around the entire area snuggly as the entire area has been breached.

 Now this bucket, pump and cuff is a sophisticated device.
-When they give you the machine to take home, the instructions that came with a new machine have already gone in the waste basket when unwrapped most likely in the operation room.
+When they give you the machine to take home, the instructions that came with a new machine most likely have already gone in the hospital dumpster when unwrapped most likely in the operating room.
 There are some instructions imprinted on the bucket but incomplete.
 The siphoning action requires a precise water level along with the ice that is put in it.
-We learned after taking it home, that the water level of course would rise after the ice melted when not in use.
+We learned after taking it home, that the water level of course would rise with continued ice addition.
+You could get along the first few day by just adding ice by taking a cup and bringing the water level down to its desired level, marked on the inside of the bucket.

-In order for this device to work properly before use the whole deal must be taken to the sink and the excess water from the melted ice must be dumped out.
-(There is the plastic tube that is easily detached from the top of the pump so that you can bring just the bucket and cuff into the kitchen for water leveling and ice addition.)
-(A cup to remove excess water from the bucket and transporting ice to the machine is an option covered below)
+Our preference in this operation for this device to work properly before use is to bring the bucket and attached cuff to the sink and dumping the excess water from the melted ice.
+There is the plastic tube that is easily detached from the top of the pump so that you can bring just the bucket and cuff into the kitchen for water leveling and ice addition.
+The pump and electrical connection stays in place and the detachment of the bucket and cuff is simple.

-After each icing session the bag should be emptied into the bucket (by elevating it over the bucket) then a half hour or so before the next icing session keeping the bag over the bucket, dump out excess water to the required level, and an adequate amount of ice is put into the container with the water.
-(About 15 to 20 cubes)
+After each icing session the bag should be emptied into the bucket by opening the vent and elevating it over the bucket.
+A half hour or so before the next icing session keeping the bag over the bucket, (So that water does not migrate back into the bag, dump out excess water to the required level, and adding an adequate amount of ice (About 15 to 20 cubes) into the container followed with the water to the precise level mark.
+This is a little bit of a sloppy operation and why we prefer doing it at the sink.

-Now when the device is brought to the lying down patient we keep the bucket below the bag until we wrap the knee with the empty bag.
+Now when the device is brought to the lying down patient we keep the bucket below the bag (Just place it on the floor) to eliminate water migrating back into the cuff and until we wrap the knee with the empty bag.
 (This is important) Please don't wrap the knee and surrounds with a bag that has water in it.
-This is probably one of the biggest mistakes that are made with this critical process as it upsets the compression principle of the device.
+This is probably one of the biggest mistakes that are made with this critical process as it upsets the compression principles of the device.
 The cuff should not have any water in it anyway, because if water was left in the cuff between icings, it would warm up from being at room temperature.
 Drain the water completely back into the bucket after every icing.
+It is important that 20 minutes before the bucket and cuff is brought back to the patient that ice is placed in the bucket and the water level is brought up to the proper level.
+In addition 20 minutes will give the water a longer time to get very cold and this is what you want.

-As soon as the icing is finished a new cycle begins for the next icing period, so it important that you raise the bag over the bucket, purge all the water back into the bucket and remaining ice.
-This will give you a good cold start for the next cycle that goes right back to bringing the whole deal into the kitchen with the empty cuff and pouring out the excess water to the line inside the bucket.
+As soon as the icing is finished a new cycle begins for the next icing period, so it important that you raise the bag over the bucket, open the vent, purge all the water back into the bucket.
+This will give you a good cold start for the next cycle that goes right back to bringing the whole deal into the kitchen with the empty cuff and pouring out the excess water to the line inside the bucket after you have added the ice.
+You don't want to put the ice in after you put the water in the bucket.

 We did have one nurse on the regular hospital staff that was some what acquainted with the fact that some water had to be removed to maintain a desirable level in the bucket.
 Twice in 2 days she came in and removed some water from the bucket with a cup and dumped it into the sink.
 She didn't bother to add any ice, but obviously someone had instructed her to try to maintain that critical level.
 The 6 or 7 other nurses we were exposed to didn't know about this level, and just relied on us the family maintaining the ice and water level.
 If we didn't take care of this icing we wouldn't have received any degree of icing.
 A patient that endures this rather major operation hopefully by a first rate surgeon as we had certainly deserves the best after care and proper icing is on the very top of the list.